Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

 \subsection{Commentator/Reteller}

-We view LLMs to be ideally suited as commentators or retellers.
+LLMs are also ideally suited as commentators or retellers.
 Here, we identify these roles as an agent that produces and narrates a sequence of events, for the benefit of either human players or spectators.
-Such an agent may consider only in-game events and in-game context, acting as an in-game entity such as a sports commentator in \emph{FIFA} (EA Sports, 1993), or also consider out-of-game events and context such as the player (their actions, strategies, motivations, etc.).
-The \textit{reteller} \cite{eladhari2018retellings} exclusively narrates past events\textemdash often grouped into a concise \enquote{chunk} such as a game session (i.e. based on out-of-game context) or a quest (i.e. based only on in-game context).
+Such an agent may consider only in-game events and in-game context, acting as an in-game entity such as a sports commentator in \emph{FIFA} (EA Sports, 1993) or also consider out-of-game events and context such as the player (their actions, strategies, motivations, etc.).
+The \textit{reteller} \cite{eladhari2018retellings} exclusively narrates past events \textemdash often grouped into a concise \enquote{chunk} such as a game session (i.e. based on out-of-game context) or a quest (i.e. based only on in-game context).
 The \textit{commentator} may be narrating current, ongoing events which have not been concluded, similar to a streamer concurrently discussing their current actions (including out-of-game context) or a sportscaster in an in-progress sports game such as \emph{FIFA}.

 The vision of automated \enquote{let's play}-style commentary generation is not new.
-It was proposed in \cite{guzdial2018towards} and implemented via classical machine learning methods, to limited success.
-In \cite{ishigaki2021generating}, an LSTM with text, vision and game-state input was trained to generate characters for a commentary script in a racing game.
+It was proposed by Guzdial, Shah and Riedl \textit{et al.} \cite{guzdial2018towards} and implemented via classical machine learning methods, with limited success.
+Ishigaki \textit{et al.} \cite{ishigaki2021generating} trained an LSTM with text, vision and game state input to generate characters for a commentary script in the racing game \textit{Assetto Corsa} (Kunos Simulazioni, 2013).
 Results of this approach featured repetitive and context-irrelevant generated text.
-LSTMs were also used by \cite{li2019end} to generate text, at a character level, for \emph{Getting Over It With Bennett Foddy} (Bennett Foddy, 2017), a challenging side-scrolling climbing game.
+LSTMs were also used by Li, Gandhi and Harrison \cite{li2019end} to generate text, at a character level, for \emph{Getting Over It With Bennett Foddy} (Bennett Foddy, 2017), a challenging side-scrolling climbing game.